+91 8999-11-8999 (9 AM - 9 PM)

 • Cryptocurrencies were introduced a few years ago, and they offered several benefits over traditional currencies.

-• They were unregulated and have various additional flaws.
+• They were unregulated and had various additional flaws.

-• In order to capitalize on blockchain technology, numerous countries (like India) are developing their own state-issued digital currencies.
+• To capitalize on blockchain technology, numerous countries (like India) are developing their state-issued digital currencies.

 Steps were taken by the Government of India